How Is Interest Income Taxed and Reported?

-- Taxable interest goes on Schedule B of the 2019 Form 1040, "Interest and Ordinary Dividends."
+- Taxable interest goes on Schedule B of the 2020 Form 1040.
 You would then enter the total from Schedule B on line 10b of your Form 1040.

 - Private activity bond interest is reported on Line 2g of Form 6251 as an adjustment for calculating the alternative minimum tax.

 About Schedule B